GRFS Johnson Fistel Investigates Grifols, S.A. Following Short Seller Report

-Johnson Fistel, LLP is investigating Grifols, S.A.
-(NASDAQ: GRFS) for potential securities law violations.
+SAN DIEGO, Jan.
+11, 2024 /PRNewswire/ -- Johnson Fistel, LLP is investigating Grifols, S.A.
+(NASDAQ: GRFS), for potential securities law violations.
 Shareholders who have incurred losses on their investment in the company are encouraged to contact the firm to learn about potentially recovering their losses.
-For more details on the investigation, visit https://www.cognitoforms.com/JohnsonFistel/GrifolsSA
+For more details on the investigation, visit

 What is Johnson Fistel investigating?
 On January 9, 2024, Gotham City Research LLC published a short-seller report on Grifols SA.
 In the report, Gotham City alleged, among other things, the stock market "appears to fundamentally misunderstand the company."
 The report claimed that Grifols "artificially reduced leverage by consolidating earnings of units it doesn't control and has overstated profit."
 Further stating, "GRF manipulates reported debt & EBITDA to artificially reduce reported leverage to 6x which we believe is closer to 10x-13x."